sup-heliotrope/sup/README.txt

   2. sup
   3. edit ~/.sup/config.yaml for the (very few) settings sup has

-  Where <source> is a filename (for mbox files), or an imap or imaps url.
-In the case of imap, don't put the username and password in the URI (which is a terrible, terrible idea).
-You will be prompted for them.
+  Where <source> is a filename (for mbox files), an imap or imaps URI, or a mbox+ssh URI (for remote mbox files).
+You will be prompted for a username and password if required.

   sup-import has several options which control whether you want messages from particular mailboxes not to be added to the inbox, or not to be marked as new, so run it with -h for help.

   Note that Sup never changes the contents of any mailboxes; it only indexes in to them.
 So it shouldn't ever corrupt your mail.
-The flip side is that if you change a mailbox (e.g. delete messages, or, in the case of mbox files, read an unread message) then Sup may crash, and will tell you to run sup-import --rebuild to recalculate the offsets within the mailbox.
+The flip side is that if you change a mailbox (e.g. delete messages, or, in the case of mbox files, read an unread message) then Sup will be unable to load messages from that source and will ask you to run sup-import --rebuild.

 == REQUIREMENTS:

 * ferret >= 0.10.13
-* ncurses >= 0.9.1
+* ncurses
-* rmail >= 0.17
+* rmail
+* highline

 == INSTALL:

 * gem install sup -y

+== KNOWN BUGS IN OTHER PACKAGES:
-* Then, in rmail, change line 159 of multipart.rb to: chunk = chunk[0..start]
+* If you get an error about frozen strings in RubyMail when importing certain messages with attachments, in rmail, change line 159 of multipart.rb to: chunk = chunk[0..start]
-  (Sorry; it's an unsupported package.)
-You might be able to get away without doing this but if you get frozen string exceptions when reading in multipart messages, this is what you need to change.
+* Occasionally Ferret produces something the Ruby GC doesn't like (particularly when importing messages from very large sources).
+  No worries, just re-run sup-import.
+(This is unresolved atm.)
+* There are a couple other Ferret issues with outstanding patches but they are pretty rare.

 == LICENSE:

-Copyright (c) 2006 William Morgan.
+Copyright (c) 2006, 2007 William Morgan.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License